hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Future***

-Technology development is difficult to predict.
-The objectives below are stretch goals that may not be achievable in the given time-frame or they simply may no longer be needed if changes to the climate begin to slow through other means.

-In any case the project, which sets aside a small portion of the property for experimentation, can best be viewed as a hedge against the potentially more serious outcomes of climate change.
-As the project develops, the timelines may therefore be extended out or they may even be brought forward.

 **2023-2033**: Construction of the carbon-negative household through three stages:

 - A workshop or office (1 person 8 hours per day).